maxcini/maxcini.github.io/content/post/car-TCO/car-TCO.md

 ---
 author: Max Mancini
-title: Why I still drive a 2005 Ford Escape
+title: Keep Driving Your Old Car and Save Thousands
 date: 2024-10-01
-description: I pay $300/mo to drive my car
+description: Make driving beater cars cool again!
+Here's why...
 image: "/post/car-TCO/escape.jpeg"
 tags: ["Cars"]
 categories: ["Personal Finance"]
 ---

+The motivation for this post is directed towards young people like myself who have just joined the workforce and are starting to make some serious bread.
+Cars are cool, but, hear me out, you might want to rethink buying a really nice car so soon.

+---

 I've been driving a 2005 Ford Escape since highschool because it only costs me $170/mo... for everything.

-I get questioned a lot why I still drive my car; my family think its unsafe, my friends think its funny, and my coworkers think its lame (I work for an automotive company that's not Ford).
+I get questioned a lot why I still drive my car; my family think it's unsafe, my friends think it's funny, and my coworkers think it's lame (I work for an automotive company that's not Ford).
 The answer is because its cheap!

 Honestly, if it were up to me, I'd ride my bike everywhere (like I did in college).
-But unfortunately, Michigan being home to the auto industry means public transportation and bike infastrucute is poo poo.
-A car is essential to get around here.
+But unfortunately, Michigan being home to the auto industry means infrastructure for biking and public transportation in general just sucks :( Therefore, a car is essential to get around here.

-Now of course, driving around in an old, paid off vehicle with moderately good fuel efficiency will always be the most cost effective mode of transportation by car, especially considering the opportunity cost of purchasing a new vehicle.
-However, I still wanted to see exactly just how much I'm paying, and subsequently saving, by continuing to drive my old car.
+Now of course, driving around in an old, paid off vehicle with moderately good fuel efficiency will always be the most cost effective mode of transportation by car.
+Especially considering the opportunity cost of purchasing a new vehicle and the associated rapid depreciation.

+However, I still wanted to see exactly just how much I'm paying (and subsequently saving) by continuing to drive my old car.
+Let's look at a basic life cycle cost analysis below.

 ## Total Cost of Ownership